Eligibility for financial aid

 Formal admission is different from just taking classes.
 Most financial aid requires admission to a degree-seeking program.

 If you are admitted to a second undergraduate degree program, you may be eligible for Federal Direct Subsidized and Unsubsidized loans.
-If you add a second major after completing a bachelor’s degree, or if you are continuing coursework to complete a second major in a degree program from which you’ve already graduated, you are not eligible for financial aid, including loans.
+If you add a second major to a bachelor's degree you have already received from the University of Minnesota, you are not eligible for Federal loans.